 |SSM Cardinal Glennon Children's Medical Center|

-Once absorbed, the excess iron doesn't leave the body.
-Instead, it's stored in synovium (joints) and major organs such as the liver, heart, brain, pancreas, and lungs.
-Over many years, iron accumulates to toxic levels that can damage or even destroy an organ.
-The iron overload can cause many health problems, most frequently a form of diabetes that's often resistant to insulin treatment.
-Because of this, hereditary hemochromatosis is sometimes called "bronze diabetes."
+In hemochromatosis, the body absorbs about twice as much iron as it should.
+This excess iron can't leave the body.
+Instead, it's stored in the joints and major organs such as the liver, heart, brain, pancreas, and lungs.
+Over time, this iron can build to toxic levels that can cause diabetes and damage or even destroy an organ.

 Signs and Symptoms

-Some people who test positive for hereditary hemochromatosis remain symptom-free for life.
-Kids who test positive rarely have any symptoms because iron takes years to accumulate.
+Some people with hemochromatosis never develop symptoms.
+Kids who are diagnosed with it rarely have symptoms because iron takes years to build up.

 Caring for Your Child

-Treatment for kids typically isn't as aggressive as for adults, and making some minor dietary changes can help slow iron accumulation.
+Treatment for kids usually isn't as aggressive as for adults.
+Minor changes in diet often can help slow iron buildup.

 Your child's doctor will recommend ways to delay or lower iron overload.
 These might include: